Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Conclusion

 \section{Conclusion}

-In this large-scale benchmarking study, we shed light on the performance of 14 causal discovery techniques for i.i.d. passively observed data, which is simulated with the previously unexplored nonlinear, non-identifiable causal transformations.
-The results obtained from a total of 215.040 model runs are evaluated with a novel, interpretable, six-dimensional performance indicator, i.e., \ac{DOS}, which quantifies the structural similarities of the estimated \ac{DAG}s with the ground-truth as well as the capacity of the discovered graphs for causal inference.
-Utilizing a multi-dimensional evaluation criterion facilitated the sensitivity analysis w.r.t. different values of each of the seven experimental factors included in our simulation framework as well as w.r.t. pairwise interaction effects.
-The latter were particularly useful in discovering settings, in which the performance of \ac{CSL} techniques showed notable variation w.r.t. the interaction between scale of the data and four other experimental factors.
-This finding highlights both the severity of the problem of varsortability in causal discovery as well as the necessity to evaluate \ac{CSL} models on re-scaled data.
-In this regard, ranking the 14 approaches based on the results obtained from standardized data showed that hybrid bayesian networks, which are often overlooked in the set of benchmark models in studies introducing methodological innovations, outperform most recently introduced continuous optimization techniques except the pre-trained transformer-based AVICI.
+In this paper, we shed light on the performance of 14 causal discovery techniques for i.i.d. passively observed data, which we simulate with previously unexplored nonlinear, non-identifiable causal transformations.
+The results obtained from a total of 215.040 model runs are evaluated with a novel, interpretable, multi-dimensional performance assessment framework.
+The first component of our framework, i.e., \ac{DOS}, quantifies the structural similarities of the estimated \ac{DAG}s with the ground truth as well as the capacity of the discovered graphs for causal inference.
+The second component, i.e., \ac{EBM}, facilitates the sensitivity analysis w.r.t. different values of each of the seven experimental factors of our simulation framework as well as w.r.t. pairwise interaction effects.
+The latter were particularly useful in discovering settings, in which the performance of \ac{CSL} techniques showed notable variation w.r.t. the interaction between data scale and other experimental factors.
+This finding highlights both the severity of the problem of varsortability in causal discovery and the necessity to evaluate \ac{CSL} models on re-scaled data.
+In this regard, ranking the 14 approaches based on the results obtained from standardized data showed that hybrid bayesian networks, which are rarely included in the set of benchmark models in studies introducing methodological innovations, outperform most recently introduced continuous optimization techniques except the pre-trained transformer-based AVICI.
 The current state-of-the-art approach for structure learning from i.i.d. observational data, i.e., $R^2$-SortnRegress, which achieves an average \ac{DOS} of slightly more than 65\%\ , shows that the most promising computation of the backbone of the whole graph is based on the accumulation of the explainable variance along the causal order.\\